-(note) In addition, administrative appeal based on Article 6 of the Administrative Tribunals Examination Law and judicial appeal based on Article 8 of the Law on Suits against the government are available.
+(note) In addition, administrative appeal based on the Administrative Tribunals Examination Law and judicial appeal based on the Law on Suits against the government are available.

 3. Ensuring Transparency

 • In order to improve predictability in other financial institutions and to prevent similar incidents from arising, we announce all administrative actions to the public, except in cases where such announcement might hinder managerial improvement in the targeted financial institution, including the announcement of an unfavorable disposition relating to financial soundness.